Categories

 Using this information, you can identify factors like occupancy rates to determine whether the property is profitable or not.
 Alternatively, consult property owners and managers within a competitive set to gain valuable information.

-2. In-person Property Tour
+2. In-Person Property Tour

 Now that things look good on paper, it is time to take a closer look at the property.
 Plan to view the property in person and ensure your tour includes the units, common areas, and amenities.